Skip to main content

 Declare row order to not request unnecessary data

-With row_order argument set, dlt will stop getting data from the data source (ie. Github API) if it detect that values of cursor field are out of range of start and end values.
+With the row_order argument set, dlt will stop retrieving data from the data source (e.g., GitHub API) if it detects that the values of the cursor field are out of the range of start and end values.

 In particular:

-• dlt stops processing when the resource yields any item with an equal or greater cursor value than the end_value and row_order is set to asc. (end_value is not included)
+• dlt stops processing when the resource yields any item with a cursor value equal to or greater than the end_value and row_order is set to asc. (end_value is not included)

 note

-"higher" and "lower" here refers to when the default last_value_func is used (max()), when using min() "higher" and "lower" are inverted.
+"higher" and "lower" here refer to when the default last_value_func is used (max()), when using min() "higher" and "lower" are inverted.

 caution

-The github events example is exactly such case.
-The results are ordered on cursor value descending but there's no way to tell API to limit returned items to those created before certain date.
+The GitHub events example is exactly such a case.
+The results are ordered on cursor value descending, but there's no way to tell the API to limit returned items to those created before a certain date.
 Without the row_order setting, we'd be getting all events, each time we extract the github_events resource.

-In the same fashion the row_order can be used to optimize backfill so we don't continue making unnecessary API requests after the end of range is reached.
+In the same fashion, the row_order can be used to optimize backfill so we don't continue making unnecessary API requests after the end of the range is reached.
 For example:

 @dlt.resource(primary_key="id")